Our Story

 - In December 2020 we were part of the successful consortium selected to develop a renewal program for the Tolland Estate in Wagga Wagga

-- In May 2021 we were awarded $3.55m under the Aboriginal Community Housing Investment Fund.
+- In May 2021 we were awarded funding under the Aboriginal Community Housing Investment Fund to undertake repairs on Land Council properties in Moree.

 - In July 2021, a further 123 properties in Western Sydney were transferred to Birribee.